 Empowering Black Excellence in Corporate Governance

-The Black Corporate Board Readiness (BCBR) program is an initiative designed to accelerate diverse representation in corporate governance by preparing highly experienced, qualified Black leaders for board service.
-Through a structured executive education program comprising over 40 virtual contact hours and 4 hours of individual mentorship, participants gain comprehensive knowledge on corporate governance, personal marketing for board positions, and the unique realities of being a Black corporate director.
-BCBR's impact extends beyond the program itself, offering ongoing networking opportunities, continuing education, and a growing alumni network dedicated to excellence in corporate board service and advancing racial equity in business leadership.
+Through a structured executive education program with over 40 virtual contact hours and 4 hours of individual mentorship, participants gain comprehensive knowledge on corporate governance, personal branding for board positions, and the unique challenges and opportunities of corporate directorship.
+BCBR’s impact extends beyond the program itself, offering ongoing networking opportunities, continuing education, and a growing alumni network dedicated to excellence in corporate board service and advancing equity and inclusion in business leadership.

 Apply to BCBR